 This solar-powered changeable message sign used in Mill Valley, CA is adjacent to a school and is only operational during the school commute periods.

 Permanently mounted changeable message signs are illuminated with messages or speed limits and are used to heighten awareness of speed limits in the school zone or to establish a lower speed during school crossing times.
-Solar units are available for under $10,000 per sign and non-solar units are sold for under $8,000.
+Both solar and non-solar units are available for less than $3,500 per sign (Bushell, Poole, Zegeer, Rodriguez, 2013).
 While the non-solar equipment is less expensive to purchase, it requires a hard wire connection to a power source, which can be much more expensive.

 Speed feedback sign